 Bus tour – as the cheapest option, the bus tour will set you back about £40, departing at around 9pm and lasting 3-5 hours (depending on your tour).
 Pick up and drop off from your hotel complete with tour guide makes this a nice, cheap, and convenient way to view the natural phenomenon.

 Jeep tour – at roughly three times the price, you can expect roughly three times the privacy, although the group sizes can include a number of jeeps if the company has had to cancel a few previous tours in a row due to bad weather.
+You can also check out Salina Honda dealership here.

 Boat tour – costing around £80, you’ll sail off with your group from the harbour into the night.
 Certainly the most romantic option so far, but bring a coat.
 And a hat.
 And a scarf.
 Gloves, thermal trousers and under garments, ear muffs, extra socks, balaclava, and a portable wood burning fireplace.